PammiTiwari/Crime-Categories-Prediction/README.md

-# Recipe for Rating: Predict Food Ratings using ML
+# CrimeCast: Predict Crime Categories using Machine Learning

 ## Overview

-"Recipe for Rating" is a machine learning challenge where participants aim to predict how people rate recipes based on available data.
-The dataset includes recipe names, reviews, and several other features that serve as the foundation for developing predictive models.
+CrimeCast is a machine learning challenge where participants aim to predict the type of crime based on various incident-level features.
+The dataset includes temporal, geographical, and demographic information that forms the basis for building predictive models.

 ## Objective

-The primary objective is to develop a machine learning model that can accurately predict the rating of recipes based on various features.
+The primary objective is to develop a machine learning model that can accurately predict the **crime category** based on features such as time, location, victim details, and crime context.

 ## Dataset

 The dataset consists of three files:
-- **train.csv**: Contains the training data with recipe details and ratings.
+- **train.csv**: Contains the training data with crime details and labeled categories.
-- **test.csv**: Contains the test data where ratings need to be predicted.
+- **test.csv**: Contains the test data where crime categories need to be predicted.
-- **sample.csv**: A sample submission file.
+- **sample_submission.csv**: A sample submission format.

 ### Key Features
-- **Recipe Name**: The name or title of the recipe.
-- **Reviews**: User reviews associated with each recipe.
-- **Additional Features**: Other features such as the ingredients and preparation steps, which may also affect the ratings.
+- **Date & Time**: When the crime occurred.
+- **Location**: Including latitude, longitude, area ID, and location description.
+- **Victim Details**: Age, gender, and descent.
+- **Crime Context**: Weapon used, modus operandi, and premise description.
+- **Target**: `Crime_Category` (the crime type to be predicted).

 ## Approach

 ### 1. Data Loading and Exploration
-   - Loaded the dataset and conducted basic exploratory data analysis (EDA).
+   - Loaded the dataset and performed exploratory data analysis (EDA).
-   - Examined the distribution of ratings, feature correlations, and data quality (e.g., handling missing values).
+   - Explored distribution of crime categories, time patterns, and area-wise hotspots.

 ### 2. Data Preprocessing
-   - **Text Preprocessing**: Cleaned the reviews by removing unwanted characters, stopwords, and applying tokenization.
-   - **Feature Extraction**: Used **TF-IDF Vectorization** and **Count Vectorization** to convert text features into numerical form.
-   - **Label Encoding**: Categorical variables such as recipe types were encoded into numerical labels.
-   - **Train-Test Split**: Split the dataset into training and validation sets to ensure model evaluation.
+   - **Datetime Features**: Extracted hour, day, weekday, and month from date and time fields.
+   - **Categorical Encoding**: Applied Label Encoding and One-Hot Encoding to categorical variables.
+   - **Missing Value Handling**: Used imputation or "Unknown" tagging for incomplete fields.
+   - **Standardization**: Normalized numerical features like victim age.

+### 3. Feature Engineering
+   - Created derived features such as:
+     - `is_night_time`
+     - `is_weekend`
+     - `weapon_used` (binary)
+     - `location_cluster` (using latitude & longitude)
+   - Combined rare categories and reduced high-cardinality fields for model simplicity.

-### 3. Model Building
+### 4. Model Building
-   Several machine learning models were tried and tested to predict food ratings:
+   Multiple models were tested to predict crime categories:
    - **Logistic Regression**
-   - **Random Forest Classifier**
+   - **Random Forest**
-   - **Naive Bayes**
+   - **XGBoost**
-   - **Gradient Boosting Classifier**
+   - **LightGBM**
-   - **Support Vector Machines (SVM)**
    - **Multilayer Perceptron (MLP)**
+   - **Support Vector Machine (SVM)**

-   **Stacking Classifier** was also implemented, combining different models to improve predictive performance.
+   Additionally, an **Ensemble Stacking Classifier** was used to combine model outputs for improved performance.

-### 4. Model Tuning
+### 5. Model Tuning
-   - **Hyperparameter Tuning**: Used `GridSearchCV` for model selection and fine-tuning of hyperparameters to optimize the performance of the models.
+   - **Hyperparameter Tuning**: Applied `GridSearchCV` and `RandomizedSearchCV` for optimal performance.
-   - **Feature Selection**: Applied statistical methods like `chi2` to select the most important features for model training.
+   - **Feature Importance Analysis**: Used feature selection techniques to reduce noise and overfitting.

-### 5. Evaluation
+### 6. Evaluation
    The models were evaluated using:
-   - **Accuracy Score**: The main metric used for model evaluation in this competition.
+   - **Accuracy Score**: Main metric used in the competition.
+   - **F1 Score**: To balance performance across all crime categories.
-   - **Confusion Matrix**: To evaluate model performance on individual classes.
+   - **Confusion Matrix**: To assess class-wise prediction capability.
-   - **F1 Score**: For a balance between precision and recall, particularly important in cases of class imbalance.

-   After several experiments, **Random Forest** and **Gradient Boosting** provided the best results in terms of accuracy and generalization across the dataset.

 ## Results

-The final model achieved an accuracy score of **0.78156** (highest was 0.80444) on the test dataset .
-Additionally, the confusion matrix showed strong performance in predicting the higher ratings, with slight underperformance in distinguishing between lower ratings.
+The final model achieved an accuracy score of **0.91600** on the test dataset.

+This result placed me at **Rank 9** on the public leaderboard.
+The model performed well across major crime categories and generalized effectively across both frequent and rare classes.